huBioinfo/CytoCommunity/README.md

 The input data of the unsupervised learning part of the CytoCommunity algorithm is for MERFISH Brain KNN graph, including a image name list and cell type label, coordinates, edge index, gragh index and node attributes of cells, seen in the folder "MERFISH_Brain_KNNgraph_Input".

-#### 1. Step0_Construct_KNNgraph.py
+#### 1. Running Step0_Construct_KNNgraph.py

 Use step 0 to construct KNN gragh and prepare data for the following steps.

 #### 2. Running Step1_DataImport.py

-The running result of step 1 includes two folders, "processed" and "raw", with the former consisting of three .pt files and the latter none.
+The running result of step 1 includes two folders, "processed" and "raw", with the former containing three .pt files and the latter nothing.

 #### 3. Running Step2_SoftClusterLearning_Unsupervised.py